roboticmaterialsgroup/3D-printed-valve/README.md

 # 3D Printed Valve
 A 3D printed valve is a device that has a membrane that opens or closes tubing depending on the way the membrane is flipped; acting analogously to a CMOS transistor in an electrical circuit.
-The soft fluidic valve can be configured as either an OR-gate, an AND-gate, or a NOT-gate.
+This 3D printed soft fluidic valve can be configured to function as either an OR-gate, an AND-gate, or a NOT-gate.

-This repo will serve as an user guide for the 3D printable valve.
-Topics coverred includes: (1) Fabrication and Assembily Guide, (2) Characterization of the device, (3) Demostrations, (4) Tube extruding nozzle design, (5) Feedback from using the device as education tool.
-Since the design is based on the valve design introduced in the "Digital logic for soft devices" paper $^{[2]}$, we sometimes refer to our designs as soft bi-stable / mono-stable valve as well.
+This repository will serve as a user guide for the 3D printable valve.
+Topics covered include: (1) Fabrication and Assembly Guide, (2) Device Characterization, (3) Demonstrations, (4) Tube Extruding Nozzle Design, and (5) Feedback from using the device as an educational tool.
+Since the design is based on the valve concept introduced in the "Digital Logic for Soft Devices" paper [2], we occasionally refer to our designs as soft bi-stable/mono-stable valves as well.

-## Fabrication
+## Fabrication and Aseembly Instructions

-Bill of material:
+## Bill of material:
 * Mk3S 3D printer (https://www.prusa3d.com/product/original-prusa-i3-mk3s-3d-printer-3/)
 * Filaflex 60 A filament(https://recreus.com/gb/filaments/1-filaflex-60a.html)
 * Ninjaflex 85 A filament (https://ninjatek.com/shop/ninjaflex/)